-The silo projects are comprised of 14 silos that will be constructed under a design, build, finance, own and operate model and 2 silos that will be constructed under a design, build, finance, operate and transfer model, with all 16 silos being constructed for the exclusive use by the FCI.
-The silo projects are expected to be substantially completed by the second half of 2021.
+The silo projects are comprised of 11 silos that will be constructed under a design, build, finance, own and operate model and 2 silos that will be constructed under a design, build, finance, operate and transfer model, with all 13 silo projects being constructed for the exclusive use by the FCI.
+The silo projects are expected to be completed throughout 2021 and 2022.